jiyocoin/documentation/guides/mn_setup_hot_cold_wallet.md

 ## **Hot** MasterNode VPS Setup(Part 1) with Linux CLI only wallet

-This will run 24/7 and provide services to the network via TCP port **9020** for which it will be rewarded with coins.
+This will run 24/7 and provide services to the network via TCP port **6080** for which it will be rewarded with coins.
 It will run with an empty wallet reducing the risk of loosing the funds in the event of an attack.

 ### 1. Get a VPS server from a provider like Vultr, DigitalOcean, Linode, Amazon AWS, etc.

 Requirements:
-* Ubuntu **14.04** or **16.04**(SOON) running on a server in the cloud 24/7. e.g: VPS such as Vultr, Amazon EC2 instance, Azure instance
+* Linux 64 bit, (e.g. Ubuntu **16.04**) running on a server in the cloud 24/7. e.g: VPS such as Vultr, Amazon EC2 instance, Azure instance
 * Dedicated Public IP Address
 * Recommended at least 1GB of RAM and 20GB of disk space
 * Basic Linux skills